Postpartum Recovery

 Helps with swelling, provides support, and re-educates this area (Let’s not go overboard with these, more is definitely not better)

-Gentle TA (transverse abdominis/ deep core) contractions
+Gentle TA (transverse abdominis/ deep core) activations

 Laying on your back with knees bent